d-pettersson/Raytracer/Google_tests/lib/googlemock/docs/cook_book.md

 The answer lies in *what* a test should verify. **A good test verifies the contract of the code.** If a test over-specifies, it doesn't leave enough freedom to the implementation.
-As a result, changing the implementation without breaking the contract (e.g. refactoring and optimization), which should be perfectly fine to do, can break such tests.
+As a result, changing the implementation without breaking the contract (e.g_. refactoring and optimization), which should be perfectly fine to do, can break such tests.
 Then you have to spend time fixing them, only to see them broken again the next time the implementation is changed.